wykswr/scRNA-seq/README.md

 You should [install Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) on your platform in order to run this pipeline.
 ### Usage
+If you are testing the pipeline on server of BIOF501, go to the project's directory, and type in:

+`./main.nf`

+Then find the all results in the output folder.

+If you start analysis from the fastq files, the API is:

+`./main.nf --denovo true --fastqs <path of directory> --reference <path> --markerRef <path> --output <path of directory>`

+However, converting format using Cellranger may consume several hours, if you want to start from the gene count matrix, please use this API:

+`./main.nf --countMat <path> --markerRef <path> --output <path of directory>`
+### Input

 ### Output
 * Clustering.png: The result of KNN clustering on the quality-controlled PBMC dataset.
 * MarkerGenes.csv: The marker genes of each cluster, ranked increasingly by p-value.